Dongshan Liangjie: Teaching

 Further features of the school included particular interpretations of kōan, an emphasis on "silent illumination" Chan, and organization of students into the "three root types."
 He is still well known for his creation of the Five Ranks.

 Use of kōan and silent illumination

-Some descendants of Dongshan much later in the Song dynasty, around the twelfth century, argued that the kōan, which developed over centuries based on dialogues attributed to Dongshan and his contemporaries, should not have a specific goal, because that would naturally "[imply] a dualist distinction between ignorance and enlightenment."
+Some descendants of Dongshan much later in the Song dynasty, around the twelfth century, argued that the gong'an, which developed over centuries based on dialogues attributed to Dongshan and his contemporaries, should not have a specific goal, because that would naturally "[imply] a dualist distinction between ignorance and enlightenment."
 This view is based on Dongshan's perspective of not basing practice on stages of attainment.
-Instead, such Dongshan lineage descendants as Hongzhi encouraged the use of Silent Illumination Chan (mo-chao chán) as a way to take a self-fulfilling, rather than a competitive, path to enlightenment.
+Instead, such Dongshan lineage descendants as Hongzhi encouraged the use of Silent Illumination Chan (默照禪 mozhao chan) as a way to take a self-fulfilling, rather than a competitive, path to enlightenment.
 These two differences contrasted especially with the style of Linji's descendants; "silent illumination Chan" was originally one of many pejorative terms created by successors of Linji regarding successors of Dongshan.